Full Winners Of 2018 AFRIMA

+Men at sometimes masters of their fate.
+The fault dear readers it is not our STARS but in ourselves that we vote for a wrong policies and regimes.By: Kwadwo Yeboah, Turnh

+Men at sometimes masters of their fate.
+The fault dear readers it is not our STARS but in ourselves that we vote for a wrong policies and regimes.By: Kwadwo Yeboah, Turnh

-The 5th All Africa Music Awards, AFRIMA held in Accra, Ghana on November, 24, 2018 had in attendance music stars, dignitaries, and music lovers across the continent, the annual music event seeks to celebrate and reward African talents who have done exceedingly well in the year.
+AFRIMA held in Accra, Ghana on November 24, 2018 had in attendance music stars, dignitaries, and music lovers across the continent, the annual music event seeks to celebrate and reward African talents who have done exceedingly well in the year.

+With a total of 36 categories, the 5th AFRIMA winners are culled from the Regional and Continental categories.

 Executive Governor of Lagos State, Akinwunmi Ambode was awarded a special recognition for his contributions towards the growth and development of the Arts and Tourism sector of Lagos state, most importantly the role Lagos state played as official host of AFRIMA in its last 4 years from 2014 – 2017.